YunoHost/doc/packaging_apps.md

 yunohost app install https://github.com/author/my_app_package.git
 ```

-### Enhance package
+### Packaging best practices
-Here is a list of best practices for application install scripts :
+Here is a list of best practices for application install scripts:
 * scripts should use `sudo cp -a ../sources/. $final_path` instead of `sudo cp -a ../sources/* $final_path`;
 * install script must contain support in case of script errors to delete residuals files thanks to `set -e` and [trap](packaging_apps_trap_fr);
-* install script should use command line method instead of curl call through web install form;
+* install script should use the command-line method instead of calls to curl through web install form;
 * install script should save install answers;
 * application sources should be checked with a control sum (sha256, sha1 or md5) or a PGP signature;
 * scripts should be tested on Debian Jessie as well as 32 bits, 64 bits and ARM architectures;